ENCCS/gnn-transformers/content/lumi.rst

     http://localhost:8888/?token=36ffa17d87a728f3e4611234e6957afafc35e6ae30f63d82
     -----------------------------------------------------------------

-These are the instructions you need to follow to connect to the compute node.
+These are the instructions you need to follow to connect to the compute node, in this example the compute node has the hostname ``nid005517-nmn``, but you will in all likelihood have a different one.
 Note that you need to also tell ssh what key to use, so if for example your key is located in `~/.ssh/lumi_ed25519`, use the command:

 .. code-block:: shell

-    you@your_own_machine:~> ssh -N -L 8888:nid005517-nmn:8888  ylipaaer@lumi.csc.fi -i ~/.ssh/lumi_ed25519
+    you@your_own_machine:~> ssh -N -L 8888:nid005517-nmn:8888  YOUR_USERNAME@lumi.csc.fi -i ~/.ssh/lumi_ed25519

 Once you have run this command you now have a tunnel connecting the port 8888 at your local machine to port 8888 (which the jupyter server is listening to) at the compute node.

 **N.B.
-This SSH connection to be open during the time you use jupyter, it acts as a tunnel between your local computer and the jupyter server on the compute node.**
+This SSH connection need to be open during the time you use jupyter, it acts as a tunnel between your local computer and the jupyter server on the compute node.**

 If you get an error message that the port is unavailable you are likely running jupyter locally.
 In this case, forward another local port (e.g. 8900) to the compute node:

 .. code-block:: shell

     # Only run this if your local port 8888 is unavailable
-    you@your_own_machine:~> ssh -N -L 8900:nid005517-nmn:8888  ylipaaer@lumi.csc.fi -i ~/.ssh/lumi_ed25519
+    you@your_own_machine:~> ssh -N -L 8900:nid005517-nmn:8888  YOUR_USERNAME@lumi.csc.fi -i ~/.ssh/lumi_ed25519

 Now you can open a browser pointing it to the local host, using the URL highlighted in the output.
 You should be greeted by a jupyter server directory listing.